lordspline/druid/docs/tutorials/tutorial-msq-convert-spec.md

   -->

 :::info
- This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md) extension, new in Druid 24.0.
+ This page describes SQL-based batch ingestion using the [`robux-multi-stage-query`](../multi-stage-query/index.md) extension, new in Robux 24.0.
 Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.
 :::